Weakly Supervised 3D Open-vocabulary Segmentation: Method

 \subsection{Distilling Pixel-level CLIP Features with a 3D Selection Volume}

 We propose a method based on multi-scale and multi-spatial strategies to adapt CLIP's image-level features for pixel-level segmentation, motivated by the observation that a pixel's semantic meaning should remain invariant to its surrounding pixels.
 The multi-scale component extracts features from patches of varying sizes around each pixel, and the multi-spatial component extracts from patches in which each pixel is at different positions.
 We average the multi-spatial features in each scale, attributing the primary direction of these features to the pixel's semantic meaning.
 We utilize a sliding-window algorithm for multi-spatial feature extraction.
 To prevent checkerboard patterns in the features and potential segmentation artifacts, we introduce randomness in the window size.
 The algorithm's pseudo-code is in \cref{alg:1}.
-Unlike concurrent work~\cite{kerr2023lerf}, our method integrates the multi-spatial strategy.

 After extracting pixel-level features from CLIP, we now have the multi-view RGB images and their corresponding multi-scale pixel-level features.
 Each ray $\textbf{r}$ is assigned its multi-scale feature $F(\textbf{r}) \in \mathbb{R}^{N_s \times D}$ for supervision.
 Rather than simply averaging each ray's multi-scale features across scales, we introduce a 3D Selection Volume $S$ to determine the most suitable scale indicative of the object size within a patch.
 Each 3D point $\textbf{x} \in \mathbb{R}^3$ yields a selection vector $S_{\textbf{x}} \in \mathbb{R}^{N_s}$ from $S$.
 Following~\cite{Zhi2021InPlaceSL, Kobayashi2022DecomposingNF}, we introduce an additional branch to render the CLIP feature.
 We can then render the RGB value, the CLIP feature, and the selection vector of each ray $\textbf{r}$ using volume rendering~\cite{Mildenhall2020NeRFRS}: